-Irritable bowel syndrome (IBS) is present when the following three points are fulfilled:
+The disease of irritable bowel syndrome (IBS) is present when the following 3 points are fulfilled:

-- There are chronic symptoms; i.e. lasting longer than 3 months (e.g. abdominal pains, flatulence) which the patient and doctor relate to the bowels and which are usually accompanied by changes in bowel movements (diarrhoea, constipation or alternating diarrhoea and constipation).
+- There are chronic complaints, i.e. lasting longer than 3 months (e.g. abdominal pain, flatulence), which are referred to the intestine by the patient and the doctor and are usually accompanied by changes in bowel movements (diarrhoea, constipation or alternation between diarrhoea and constipation).

-- The symptoms are the reason why the patient seeks help and/or becomes concerned.
-The symptoms must be so severe that their quality of life is significantly reduced.
+- The complaints are the reason why the patient seeks help and/or worries a lot about it and the symptoms must be so severe that the quality of life is relevantly affected by it.

-Patient who are suffering from IBS frequently also have the following problems or symptoms:
+Patients suffering from irritable bowel syndrome often also have the following problems or complaints: